 Medicare patients.
 Patients with Medicare will be required to sign a waiver informing you that virtual colonoscopy is a non-covered service (when done for screening), and you will accept responsibility for the payment in full.
 Your Medicare carrier will be initially billed and upon denial of the claim, which we expect, you will be billed directly.
 Medicare often does pay for virtual colonoscopy when done to evaluate an abnormality (such as blood in the stool or a low blood count) if performed after a failed attempted conventional colonoscopy.

 Medicare may start covering virtual colonoscopy for screening in the near future.
 On December 20, 2007, U.S. Representative from Wyoming Barbara Cubin introduced legislation (H.R.
 4879) to promote access to this form of colon cancer screening and mandate coverage of the test by Medicare.
 The bill also proposes to waive patient co-pays for VC if the test is done within 6 months of enrollment in Medicare, just like what is currently done for colonoscopies and mammograms (Full story).

 Whom Do I Call To Schedule A Virtual Colonoscopy At The University Of Chicago?

-Call Paula Martinez at 773-702-6200.
-She will go through a questionnaire, send you the necessary forms and answer your questions.
+Call our registration team at 773-795-9723.
+They will go through a questionnaire, send you the necessary forms and answer your questions.